 Public relations and communications professionals conducting media outreach efforts on their clients’ behalf often use market research PR surveys because the sample population of 2,000 or more adults is viewed as highly credible and often considered the "gold standard" by journalists.
 Using the perfect headline resulting from the research can drive the topic and increase earned interviews for Satellite Media Tours.

-Tim focuses on the quantitative services of 4media Group, overseeing successful delivery of all projects, clients varying from Microsoft, Heinz, Oral-B and Timberland.
-His specialty areas include panel management, online communities (both creating and fostering), survey, conjoint, max-diff, data analysis, SPSS, moderation, online focus groups, semiotics and ethnographic.
+As Senior Research Analyst, Tim focuses on the quantitative services of the company, overseeing successful delivery of all projects, clients varying from Microsoft, Skyscanner and Waitrose.
+His areas of speciality include panel management, online communities (both creating and fostering), survey, conjoint, max-diff, data analysis, SPSS, moderation, online focus groups, semiotics and ethnographic.
 Before joining Atomik Research, Tim worked as Community Manager and Researcher for companies including Cision, Allegra Strategies and Channel 4.